eric-upchurch/brewfather-utils/README.md

 ## Introduction
-This repo currently has a single utility to convert batches from *iBrewmaster 2* to *Brewfather*.
+This repo currently has a single utility to convert batches from *iBrewMaster 2* to *Brewfather*.

 ## Motivation